aws-amplify/amplify-hosting/scripts/README.md

 Helper scripts used by the Amplify Console:

-**amplifyPush.sh:** A helper script that manages the backend deployment part of the build.
+**amplifyPush.sh:** A helper script that runs the Amplify CLI during the backend deployment phase of the build.